 If you have any perennial plants that should have shown some life by now but have not, you can blame Mother Nature.
-The outrageously warm weather we had in mid-December (I believe the temperature actually hit double digits one day) caused a lot of problems for Ottawa area gardens.
+The outrageously warm weather in December (I believe the temperature actually hit double digits one day) this past winter caused a lot of problems for Ottawa area gardens.

 Perennials that need a long, cold, dormant period in their life cycle were fooled into thinking spring had arrived during this warm spell, causing their growth cycle to be interrupted, and in some cases terminated.
 Snow cover actually serves as an insulator in northern gardens, so when it disappeared, so did the plants’ protection.
 When the cold weather resumed, the plants no longer had that protection and many could not handle the temperature fluctuations.